Advice > Software engineering

 If you manage to negotiate an offer that’s above that number, you’ll accept it.
 If you don’t, then you’ll walk away and stay at your current company, or continue interviewing.

-The main benefit of the first approach is its simplicity.
-It minimizes back-and-forth and also makes it clear to your recruiter how much the initial offer needs to be increased to bring you onboard.
+Pros: It’s simple and minimizes back and forth.
+It also makes it clear to your recruiter how much the initial offer needs to be increased to bring you on board.

-The main benefit of the second approach is that it has more upside than the first one.
+Pros: The main benefit of the second approach is that it has more upside than the first one.
 You’re more likely to maximize total compensation using that approach.

 3.2 Write your counteroffer email